rik2803/aws-cfn-gen/README.md

 #### `application[n].lb`

 **Important**: Changing the LB requires the `AWS::ECS::Service` resource to be recreated.
-Since the framework assigns a nam to the `AWS::ECS::Service` resource, this means that the template will fail unless (or):
+Since the framework assigns a name to the `AWS::ECS::Service` resource, this means that the template will fail unless (or):

 * the `application[n]` with the changed loadbalancer is first deleted (remove it